USDC issuer Circle files for IPO as ‘CRCL’ backed by goldman and JPMorgan

 Circle, the company behind the USDC stablecoin, has submitted a filing for an initial public offering (IPO) to be listed under the ticker “CRCL” on the New York Stock Exchange (NYSE), as revealed in a May 27 statement.

-As part of the listing, the company is set to offer 24 million Class A common shares.
-Of these, 9.6 million will be issued by Circle, while 14.4 million are expected to be sold by current shareholders.
+As part of the listing, the company will offer 24 million Class A common shares.
+Circle will issue 9.6 million of these, while current shareholders are expected to sell the remaining 14.4 million.

 The company anticipates pricing the IPO between $24 and $26 per share, aiming to raise up to $624 million through the offering.

-Only approximately $250 million is expected to be received by Circle from its portion of the offering.
-However, if underwriters fully exercise their overallotment option to acquire an extra 3.6 million shares, up to $343.2 million could potentially be raised by the stablecoin issuer.
+Circle expects to receive approximately $250 million from its portion of the offering.
+However, if underwriters fully exercise their overallotment option to purchase an additional 3.6 million shares, the stablecoin issuer could potentially raise up to $343.2 million.

 At the same time, regulatory approval and overall market conditions continue to determine whether the offering will proceed.